-6.24 Situated on the East Coast of England, The Wash and North Norfolk SAC encompasses the largest embayment in the UK.
+6.26 Situated on the East Coast of England, The Wash and North Norfolk SAC encompasses the largest embayment in the UK.
 Subtidal sandbanks and reefs are widespread throughout The Wash and North Norfolk coast.
 Commercially important fish species use sandbanks as nursery grounds and reefs are associated with elevated biodiversity and species abundance.
 The site has an outstanding example of the habitat Sabellaria spinulosa reef, which is of European significance.
 It is one of only five SACs in the UK where this habitat is the primary reason for the sites designation and contains a significant proportion of the S. spinulosa reef located on the eastern coast of the UK.

-http://publications.naturalengland.org.uk/publication/5988120809963520 [Accessed: 10/01/20]
+69 Natural England (2015).
+Site Improvement Plan: Rex Graham Reserve (SIP183).
+Available from: http://publications.naturalengland.org.uk/publication/5988120809963520 [Accessed: 10/01/20]